Cité de Carcassonne: Early history

+Middle Ages

-Bernard Aton IV Trencavel, vicomte of Albi, Nîmes and Béziers, introduced a period of prosperity for the city with numerous construction projects.
+Bernard Aton IV Trencavel, vicomte of Albi, Nîmes, and Béziers, introduced a period of prosperity for the city with numerous construction projects.
 During this period, a new sect known as Catharism sprang up in Languedoc.
 In 1096, the Viscount of Trencavel authorised the construction of the Basilica of Saint-Nazaire with the blessing of Pope Urban II.
 In 1107, the citizens rejected his sovereignty and called on Ramon Berenguer III, Count of Barcelona to remove him.
-However, with the help of Bertrand, Count of Toulouse, Bernard Aton regained control of the Cité.
+Bernard Aton V, with the help of Bertrand, Count of Toulouse, regained control of the Cité.
 In 1120, there was a second revolt, but Bernard Aton re-established order a few years later.
 In 1130, he started construction of a palace for himself and restoration of the Gallo-Roman fortifications.
 The Cité of Carcassonne was surrounded by a complete fortification for the first time.
 At this time, the city had a large population of three to four thousand, including the residents of the two settlements below the walls of the Cité: the bourg Saint-Vincent on the north and the bourg Saint-Michel south of the Narbon gate.

 In 1208, Pope Innocent III called on the barons of the north to mount a crusade against the Cathars, beginning with the Albigensian Crusade.
 The Count of Toulouse, accused of heresy, as well as his principal vassal, the Viscount of Trencavel, were the main target of this attack.
-On 1 August 1209, the Cité was besieged by the crusaders.
+On 1 August 1209, the Cité was besieged by the Crusaders.
 Raimond-Roger Trencavel surrendered quickly on 15 August in exchange for the lives of the citizens.
 The town around the Cité was destroyed and the citizens driven out.
 The vicomte died of dysentery in his own château on 10 November 1209.